Rosebud Cricket Club | Since 1895

 Junior Cricket

-In season 2024/25 we will be fielding 3 Junior cricket sides, for boys and girls.
+In season 2025/26 we are aiming to field 6 Junior cricket sides, for boys and girls.

 Register to join